-Des Moines University (DMU) receives degree granting authority from the State of Iowa, in conjunction with institutional and programmatic accreditors.
-DMU is approved by the Iowa College Student Aid Commission to participate in the National Council for State Authorization Reciprocity Agreements (http://www.nc-sara.org/).
+Des Moines University (DMU) receives degree-granting authority from the State of Iowa, in conjunction with institutional and programmatic accreditors.
+DMU is approved by the Iowa College Student Aid Commission to participate in the National Council for State Authorization Reciprocity Agreements (https://www.nc-sara.org/).
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 As a participating institution, DMU is authorized to enroll residents from other NC-SARA states in its online degree programs and allow enrolled students to complete a portion of their program, such as internships and clinical rotations, within another NC-SARA state.

 DMU attempts to work directly with states that do not participate in NC-SARA to secure any required approvals to enable residents of those states to enroll in DMU’s online degree programs and to allow DMU students to complete internships or clinical rotations in those states.
 While DMU endeavors to comply with the requirements established in each state, various state conditions and fees may prohibit DMU from achieving authorization in every state.